One-day, face-to-face course.

-This course is for managers, caseworkers, case managers, clinicians and frontline staff in disability and community services.
+This course was for managers, caseworkers, case managers, clinicians and frontline staff in disability and community services.

-This practical one-day course will provide participants with an understanding of Trauma Informed Practice and how to apply these principles when supporting those with intellectual disability who are in contact with the justice system.
+This practical one-day course provided participants with an understanding of Trauma Informed Practice and how to apply these principles when supporting those with intellectual disability who are in contact with the justice system.

 The majority of people in custody, especially in an Aboriginal and a youth justice context, have experienced complex trauma.
 When childhood trauma and intellectual disability coincide the risk of the person having some involvement in the criminal justice system is greatly increased.

-The definition and types of trauma, as well as causes and strategies to support people living with the impact of complex trauma:
+The course covered the definition and types of trauma, as well as causes and strategies to support people living with the impact of complex trauma: